-Those switches support port-security with static MAC address but we can not secure a MAC on the data VLAN specifically so enable it if there is no VoIP, use linkUp/linkDown and MAC notification oherwise.
+Those switches support port-security with static MAC address but we can not secure a MAC on the data VLAN specifically so enable it if there is no VoIP, use linkUp/linkDown and MAC notification otherwise.

-With port-security, we need to secure bogus MAC addresses on ports in order for the switch to send a trap when a new MAC appears on a port.
+With port-security, if no MAC is connected on ports when activating port-security, we need to secure bogus MAC addresses on ports in order for the switch to send a trap when a new MAC appears on a port.
+On the other hand, if a MAC is actually connected when you enable port security, you must secure this MAC raher than the bogus one.
+Otherwise this MAC will lose its connectivity instantly.